 Since executives can be viewed as chief executives or executive managers, salary ranges vary.
-According to the BLS, chief executives in 2013 earned a median annual salary of $171,610.
-During that same year, general and operations managers made $96,430 as their median annual salary.
+According to the BLS, chief executives in 2018 earned a median salary of $189,600.
+During that same year, general and operations managers made $100,930 as their median annual salary.

-Records show that in 2013, the BLS stated that chief executives involved in leather and allied products manufacturing earned the largest annual average salary of $235,220.
-Securities and commodity exchange firms were reported to pay the most to management-level executives during 2013, according to the BLS, with an average annual salary of $201,190.
+Records show that in 2018, the BLS stated that chief executives involved in investment pools and funds earned the largest annual mean salary of $284,480.
+Local government agencies were reported to employ the largest number of chief executives, with a mean annual salary of $120,130 in 2018.

 Organizational Leadership in Education

 Within the academic industry, school administrators are said to be some of the most influential leaders in education.
 School administrators have different titles based on the location they work at.
 For instance, a school administrator working at K-12 schools is sometimes referred to as the principal.
 In smaller institutions and departments, some school administrators are merely called director.
 Within colleges and universities, those in the position of provost or department chair are also school administrators.